jloizel/hackrApp/README.md

 ### Installation

-Some feautures have been commented out for testing purposes (the use of AsyncStorage to keep track of user's game history mainly)
+Some feautures have been commented out for testing purposes (the use of AsyncStorage to keep track of user's game history mainly, timer once submitted etc)

 1. Clone the repository:
    ```bash